dotmake-build/command-line/docs/README.md

 #### Accessing parent commands

 Sub-commands can get a reference to the parent command by adding a property of the parent command type.
-Alternatively `ParseResult.Bind<TDefinition>` method can be called to manually get reference to a parent command.
+Alternatively `CliContext.Result.Bind<TDefinition>` method can be called to manually get reference to a parent command.
 Note that binding will be done only once per definition class, so calling this method consecutively for the same definition class will return the cached result.